Smart Tips for Small Bathroom Renovations

 Make it light and bright

 When renovating a small bathroom, you should have two main goals: make it appear larger and maximise space wherever possible.
-One of the best ways to make any small space appear larger is by making it light and bright, using a light colour pallet (white is ideal), and maximising natural light.
+One of the best ways to make any small space appear larger is by making it light and bright, using a light colour palette (white is ideal), and maximising natural light.

 In addition to choosing white tiles, other ways to make a small bathroom light and bright include installing a skylight, maximising the size of your windows, or making the external wall glass to maximise natural light.